Professor Dr. Jochen Müller

 Ernst-Lohmeyer-Platz 3, Room 3.10

-Phone: +49 3834 420 3180
+Tel.: +49 3834 420 3180

 jochen.muelleruni-greifswaldde

-Professor of Political Sociology and Methods
+Professor of Political Sociology and Methods of Political Science

-Institute for Political Science and Communication Studies, University of Greifswald
+Department of Political Science and Communication Studies, University of Greifswald

 Professor of Domestic Policy of the Federal Republic of Germany

-Department of Political Science and Communication Studies, University of Greifswald.
+Department of Political Science and Communication Studies, University of Greifswald

 Lecturer

-Department of Government, University of Essex, Colchester, United Kingdom.
+Department of Government, University of Essex, Colchester.

 Mannheim Centre for European Social Research (MZES), University of Mannheim.